A signal to fellow swingers? Not exactly.

 Barn stars became increasingly popular after the Civil War, with some being aesthetic while others the mark of a specific barn’s builder.
 Geometric shapes have historically also been used in the dedication of great buildings.
 The original centre block of parliament had a star-shaped plaque placed by the Prince of Wales in 1860, which was salvaged following the fire and returned after the building’s reconstruction.

 Ridgeville residents Catherine and LaVerne Dickinson have a barn star on their house, and said that they thought of getting one after seeing them in the United States.

 “They are everywhere in Vermont, and that is where we spend a month in October,” said Catherine.
 “We inquired when we purchased a few while in Vermont, and were told that the star signifies ‘Welcome.’
 In Vermont where there are old barns everywhere, the stars on the houses or barns are more rustic than the one I painted on our house.
 They are usually a rust colour.
 I know that they date way back to horse and buggy days.”

-In recent decades, barn stars stars have become mostly objects of decoration.
-A 2006 article in the Boston Globe focussed on the fashionability of the decorations, and quoted several owners of them.
+In recent decades, barn stars have become mostly objects of decoration.
+A 2006 article in the Boston Globe focused on the fashionability of the decorations, and quoted several owners of them.